 Electronic supplementary material

 Additional file 1: Table S1:The band patterns of each STS and CAPS marker for all 55 core tea germplasm in Taiwan.
-Table S2.
 Matrix of genetic distance among pairs of 55 tea germplasm in Taiwan based on modified Roger’s distance coefficients.
 Figure S1.
 A. Partial nucleotide sequences of three cultivars amplified with G01 primer set, and arrow points indicated SNP sites.
 B. G01 CAPS marker designed from SNP sites of G01 primer set.
 Figure S2.
 The cleaved fragment patterns of each STS and CAPS marker for 12 prevailing tea cultivars in Taiwan.
 (DOCX 3 MB)